Institut Villa Pierrefeu: Programs

-Today, Institut Villa Pierrefeu offers three programs at its Swiss boarding school: a summer school program of courses for an International Etiquette and Protocol (IEP) diploma for women (18-exam level), and certificate programs including five-day co-ed seminars on the European art of dining, and home management (co-designed by the Charles MacPherson Academy, which teaches butlers and household managers).

 Gap-year boarding program

 Historically, Pierrefeu offered a gap-year, boarding program beginning in autumn, targeting girls between secondary school and college education.
 In 1987, students had 38 hours of classes weekly.
 Lessons ran from 8:15am to 5:00pm.
 A 7pm curfew was enforced on weekdays, 9pm on Fridays and Sundays, and 11pm on Saturdays.

 Néri claimed that drug problems were minimal.
 One or two girls were expelled every year.

 Education

-Subjects taught over 12-14 hours per weekday have included:
+Subjects taught over 12–14 hours per weekday have included: